Geoff Hill (Northern Ireland journalist): Works

 His first travel book, Way to Go (2005), on two motorcycle journeys - from Delhi to Belfast on a Royal Enfield and Route 66 on a Harley Davidson - was published in April 2005. was nominated for UK travel book of the year and has been reprinted six times.

 The sequel, The Road to Gobblers Knob (2007), on a ride from Chile to Alaska along the 16,500 miles of the Pan-American Highway, was published in Spring 2007 and became an immediate Waterstone’s best seller.
 His next book, Anyway, Where Was I?
 Geoff Hill’s alternative A-Z of the world (2008), was published in October 2008 and also went straight into Waterstone’s best sellers list.

 A 2010 work, Oz : around Australia on a Triumph, describes his 15,000 mile motorcycle circumnavigation of Australia with a partner on Highway 1.

 In 2013 he wrote In Clancy's Boots, the story of Carl Stearns Clancy, who traveled around the world by motorcycle.
 Hill recreated Clancy's 1912–1913 circumnavigation of the globe (see Carl Stearns Clancy), carrying with him Clancy's original boots, which are now in the National Motorcycle Museum in Anamosa, Iowa, along with Clancy's diaries, photographs, pith helmet and the world's only unrestored 1912 Henderson, the type of motorcycle Clancy rode.

 Hill has either won or been shortlisted for a UK Travel Writer of the Year award nine times.
 He is also a former Irish Travel Writer of the Year and a former Mexican Government European Travel Writer of the Year, and has been Northern Ireland Features Journalist of the Year three times.
 In 2007 he was NITB Northern Ireland Journalist of the Year.
+In 2005, he was given a Golden Pen award by the Croatian Tourist Board for the best worldwide feature or broadcast on Zagreb.

 He is the author of three novels, Smith, of which The Independent on Sunday said: "Lyrical and lunatic... few first novels achieve as much", and which The Times described as "hilarious", Angel Street and The Butler's Son.